kiranmak/draft-km-industrial-internet-requirements/draft-ietf-flexadress-requirements.md

 Industry control networks are increasingly becoming complex as the emphasis on convergence of OT/IT grows.
-Operational Technologies (OT) networks are tied to set of non-Internet protocols such as Modbus, Profibus, CANbus, Profines, etc. There are more than 100 different protocols with its own packet format.
-Whiel it is important to understand and generalize the data such networks are LDNs {{RFC8799}}.
+Operational Technologies (OT) networks are tied to set of non-Internet protocols such as Modbus, Profibus, CANbus, Profinet, etc. There are more than 100 different protocols with its own packet format.
+With a greater need to integrate IT-centric applications to drive industry control, there is a need to discuss different types of requirements emerging for such a cause.
+A key property of the industry control network must be preserved that they continue to operate in their own private environment.
+It implies that an integration with IT-centric protocols should not be restrictive to the use of applications belonging to Industry control networks.
+From the Internet technologies perspective, this get identified as  a limited-domain network (LDNs) {{RFC8799}}.

 # Use case Development {#usecase}